akalongman/laravel-multilang/README.md

 });
 ```

-Or if you want only translating strings without modification urls and routes, you must manually set locale in your app like:
+Or if you want only translate strings without automatic resolving locale and redirect,
+you can manually set locale in your application like:
 ```php
 App::setLocale('en');
 ```